What is the best package for streaming TV?

 1. Netflix: Known for its vast library of movies and TV shows, Netflix offers a diverse range of content across various genres.
 With its user-friendly interface and personalized recommendations, it remains a top choice for many viewers.

 2. Amazon Prime Video: As part of the Amazon Prime subscription, Prime Video provides access to a growing collection of movies, TV series, and exclusive content.
-Additionally, Prime Video offers the option to rent or purchase additional content not included in the subscription.
+It also offers additional benefits like free shipping on Amazon orders.

-3. Disney+: Catering to families and fans of Disney, Marvel, Star Wars, and National Geographic, Disney+ has quickly gained popularity.
-It boasts an extensive library of beloved classics, as well as new original series and movies.
+3. Hulu: Hulu combines a vast library of on-demand content with live TV streaming options.
+It is particularly popular for its next-day availability of current TV shows, making it an excellent choice for those who want to stay up-to-date with their favorite series.

-4. Hulu: Offering a combination of on-demand content and live TV, Hulu appeals to those who want access to current shows and live sports.
-It also features a wide range of original programming and a vast library of movies.
+4. Disney+: Catering to fans of Disney, Marvel, Star Wars, and National Geographic, Disney+ has quickly gained popularity.
+It offers a wide range of family-friendly content, including beloved classics and new original series.

 1. Can I watch live TV with streaming packages?